X

 | Low-dose aspirin | Additional bleeding risk | Pantoprazole as stomach protection |

-The three main systemic glucocorticoids differ in potency, half-life, side effect profile, and indication.
-The most important practical difference: prednisone is a prodrug — it must first be converted into active prednisolone in the liver, and should therefore not be used in hepatic impairment.
+The three main representatives of the systemic glucocorticoids differ in potency, half-life, side effect profile, and area of use.
+The most important practical difference: prednisone is a prodrug – it must first be converted in the liver into active prednisolone and should therefore not be used with liver impairment.

 | Property | Prednisolone | Prednisone | Dexamethasone |